alanzvalencia/OrderBook/README.md

 # OrderBook
 Order Book Fast Algorithm developed by Alan Z. Valencia

+Order Book Algoritms are being used by Financial Platforms in Stock Exhanges

 If you have any questions, you can email me at alan.valencia@icon.ph

 This is an Order Book that I designed to run fast and efficient.